Kurt Russell: 1980–1999: Transition into Hollywood

-Russell was nominated for an Emmy Award for Outstanding Lead Actor in a Limited Series or a Special for the 1979 television film Elvis, in which his then-wife Season Hubley played Priscilla.
+Russell played the title character in the 1979 television film Elvis, in which his then-wife Season Hubley played Priscilla.
 This would transition Russell's Hollywood career after years as a child actor.
 It was directed by John Carpenter and led to a series of collaborations between the two men.
 His performance earned him a nomination for the Primetime Emmy Award for Outstanding Lead Actor in a Limited Series or Movie.
 Russell starred in Amber Waves (1980) and the comedy Used Cars (1980).
-In a welcome image changing opportunity to escape his Disney typecasting, Russell then played the surly anti-hero Snake Plissken in the acclaimed dystopian science fiction film, Escape from New York (1981), directed by Carpenter.
+Russell then played the surly anti-hero Snake Plissken in the acclaimed dystopian science fiction film, Escape from New York (1981), directed by Carpenter, in an image-changing opportunity Russell welcomed to escape his Disney typecasting.

 He returned to Disney to provide the voice of Copper as an adult for The Fox and the Hound (1981) then reunited with Carpenter for The Thing (1982), based upon the short story Who Goes There? by John W. Campbell, Jr., which had been interpreted on film before, albeit loosely, in 1951's The Thing from Another World.
 He was nominated for the Golden Globe Award for Best Supporting Actor – Motion Picture for his performance in Silkwood (1983).
 Russell made Swing Shift (1984) co-starring Goldie Hawn, who became his romantic partner.
 He starred in The Mean Season (1985) and The Best of Times (1986), then played an antihero truck driver caught in an ancient Chinese war in Big Trouble in Little China (1986), another Carpenter film which, like The Thing, was initially a critical and commercial disappointment but has since gained a cult audience.
 More popular at the box office was Overboard (1987), a comedy with Goldie Hawn.
 Russell credited his performance in Tequila Sunrise (1988) with getting Hollywood to regard him differently.
 He starred in Winter People (1989) and co-starred with Sylvester Stallone in Tango & Cash (1989).